Emotional and Spiritual Aspects of Healing

 Lack of trust produces fear, which affects the autonomic nervous system very powerfully and negatively.
 Fear and suspicion can make you sick.
 Some people seem to trust easily; some don't.
 Past experiences and upbringing can make it easier or harder to trust.
 But for almost everyone, it requires a choice at times.

 When you don't trust your doctor, it interferes with your treatment plan, since the success of that plan depends on your willingness to put the advice you are given into practice.
-In our experience, mistrusting patients spend more time and energy seeking reassurance from the doctor and other sources than in actually doing their program.
+In my experience, mistrusting patients spend more time and energy seeking reassurance from the doctor and other sources than in actually doing their program.
 Since compliance inevitably suffers, they usually do not get the results they hoped for.

 In any situation, if you find yourself continually fighting a lack of trust, you may wish to examine your past to see if ways that you learned to relate to the world then are holding you back now.
 It may also help to examine what your expectations are.
 It may not be clear to others what you want, you may be dealing with someone who will not give you what you want, or your expectations may be unrealistic.
 Being clear about what you are looking for will help you find it.